komodorio/komoplane/Contributing.md

 First you need to build frontend (the API backend won't compile without that).
 To do so, run `npm run build` inside `pkg/frontend` directory.

 To build API backend, run `go build -o bin/komoplane .` in the project root.
+Alternatively, you can download and run API backend from latest release.

 For frontend development, start API backend with command `bin/komoplane`, then run `npm run dev` inside `pkg/frontend`.
 Open the suggested URL in your browser.